 If you have ever tried making a curry at home and are like I was a couple of years ago, you most likely have been using store-bought paste.
 Making it from scratch is the next f-level!

-A variety of ingredients is needed to make a Thai Yellow Curry Paste, but they are easily found in ethnic shops.
-Some of them are dry and some fresh.
+Various ingredients are needed to make a Thai Yellow Curry Paste, but they are easily found in ethnic shops.
+Some of them are dry, and some are fresh.

 - Galangal root (Thai ginger/alternatively regular ginger)